herreriasjose/react-developer-tools-01/README.md

 We see that all the React elements are highlighted and the rest of the DOM elements are not.
 Very useful.
 Also in the right window we can see the Props and State values of the element.

-Let's select one of the elements <SimpleNumber> and see what it contains:
+Let's select one of the elements &lt;SimpleNumber&gt; and see what it contains:

 <p align="center">
             <img src="img/react-developer-tools-09.png">